-Learn About the Opportunites
+Learn About the Opportunites to volunteer

 Our Good Neighbor Team program is a team-based, relational volunteer opportunity consisting of 5-10 members.
 This group comes alongside a refugee family for a duration of 6 months and assists them in their transition to Sacramento.

 Good Neighbors are individuals, families, or a small group of friends (2-3) who desire to help refugees with community integration and understanding life in America by providing life skills, spending quality time together and sharing cultures with each other.
 Good Neighbors can also have a focus on Job Coaching, Health Advocacy or English Tutoring.